harrisonkong/HKNSLayoutConstraint/README.md

 ### Programmatically ###

-Create an instance of the class and then set the attributes (see Interface Builder above for explanations of the attributes)
+Create an instance of the class and then set the attributes (see Interface Builder above for explanations of the attributes).

+Then, if your app supports device rotation or if the layout will change on the fly, override viewWillLayoutSubviews() and call all the same methods of all `HKNSLayoutConstraint`'s.
+This is not necessary if your app only works in one orientation and the layout does not change.

 ```
 override func viewDidLoad() {

   super.viewDidLoad()

+  // Setting the alt second item of a constraint that is created in Interface Builder

+  ibContraint.altSeondItem = .uiItem(myButton)

+  // set the top anchor of viewA to 10% of screen height:

+  viewATopConstraint = HKNSLayoutConstraint(item: viewA as Any, attribute: .top, altSecondItem: .deviceScreen,
+  altCalculationBasis: .height, altMultiplier: 0.1)

+  viewATopConstraint.isActive = true

   // set width of viewA to 0.5 of the viewB: